ucb-sejits/ctree-tutorial/2-debugging.rst

 of your generated code or creating a new one.
 If creating a new one the log will also show the generated C code.

-Let's go back to our Fibonacci specializer.
+Let's go back to our Fibonacci Specializer.
 This is what will appear if we enable logging::

     INFO:ctree.jit:detected specialized function call with arg types: [<type 'int'>]